|

 Minor scrapes to the bike.
 Minor abrasions to my gear and just a bruise here and

 there for me.
 I did go down two more times with this bike.
 All minor.
 Once, I slid out the rear tire on curve (never figured out why).
 I slid down the road on my side for 30 feet with my girlfriend hanging on to me like we were still on the bike.
 We were hardly scraped at all.
 This little bike served me well.
-I did have to remove the carburetor and reseat the vacuum diaphragm (all new stuff to me) when it just popped on a ride.
-I'd had to limp home with the idle turned way up and walk it over to a local shop to get help with the fix. |
+I did have to remove the carburetor and reseat the vacuum diaphragm (all new stuff to me) when the throttle stopped working on a ride.
+I had to limp home with the idle turned way up and walk it over to a local shop to get help with the fix. |

 |||